Poverty in Cambodia: Poverty levels in the 1990s

 In order to estimate the poverty levels in Cambodia, the government carried out its first large-scale national survey.
-The level of poverty in rural areas was estimated at about 45 percent, which was four times that of the capital city.
+The level of poverty in rural areas was estimated at 45 percent, which was four times that of the capital city.
 The outcome of the study made it possible for the country to come up with the First Socioeconomic Development Plan that was to run from 1996 to 2000.

 Regional dimensions

 An assessment of the poverty situation in Cambodia reveals patterns of regional variations.
 Some of the provinces record a high poverty rate compared to others.
 Areas with high poverty rates include Ratanak Kiri, Kampong Thom, and Preah Vihear.
 According to a study conducted, Ratanak Kiri had a poverty rate of 55.2 percent, Preah Vihear had a poverty rate of 72.3 percent, and Kampong Thom had a poverty rate of 75.8 percent.
 The inequality in the regional distribution of wealth is attributable to low literacy levels.

 A high number of people in Cambodia live in poverty especially the ones who live in rural areas.
 Globally, individuals living in rural areas record more elevated levels of lack compared to their counterparts living in urban areas.
 About 80 percent of the population in Cambodia live in rural areas.
 By 2012, the rural poverty rate was about 28.8 percent, accounting for three times urban poverty rate which stood at 6.4 percent at the same time.
 Over time, poverty has dramatically reduced in both rural and urban areas.
 However, one thing is real that the remaining poverty is more concentrated in rural areas.